 DIYs in Greyson’s room: Engineer Print and DIY Closet Loft

 - 16 Large Wooden Bins with Lids

-- (LOOKS like Home Depot just sold out of the large wooden bins.
-Find them on Amazon (but they are a bit higher in price).
+- Also, find them on Amazon (but they are a bit higher in price).

 - 3 Small Wooden Bins with Lids

 To help with Lego storage, we already had:

 - Over the Door Storage perfect for organizing Lego wheels and other accessories.

 If you wanted to organize Legos by part, you would probably want to order more small bins instead of large bins.